eggheadio-projects/gatsby-theme-authoring-notes/14-use-component-shadowing-to-override-gatsby-theme-components.md

 ## Component Shadowing
 We return once more to component shadowing to modify components.

-This time, we plan to change theme colors in our theme-test project.
+This time, we plan to **change theme colors in our theme-test project**.

 ## Issues I Faced
 Following the lesson, I ran into issues importing the theme. **These issues were fixed after following the written lesson found in the [resources](#resources) below.** The following notes follow the written lesson, and employ lodash.merge